yairm210/Unciv/core/Module.md

 		//Map of dispatchable signatures as strings to lists of pairs of names and types of arguments accepted by a function.
 		//Response must be String if sent with Exception flag.
 		//Currently just used by Python autocompleter to generate help text.
-		//Could also be used to control functions in scripting environment.
+		//Could also be used to control function signatures in scripting environment.
 If so, then names of types should be standardized.
 	```

 	```